ulfalizer/Kconfiglib/README.md

    problem for you.
 Adding proper `option modules` support should be pretty easy.

- * At least two things make it awkward to replicate a 'menuconfig'-like interface in Kconfiglib at the moment (but see [SConf](https://github.com/CoryXie/SConf), as mentioned above).
+ * At least two things make it awkward to replicate a `menuconfig`-like interface in Kconfiglib at the moment (but see [SConf](https://github.com/CoryXie/SConf), as mentioned above).